NodeBE4/opinion/_posts/2022-12-26-EnclavedMicrostate.md

 * Gen 6 debuted on consecutive days from 26 November 2021 (La+) to 30 November (Iroha).

 So while yes, *technically* five of eight generations didn't follow an 'everyone debuts in a week' format:

 * Gen 0 was an after-the-fact thing;
 * Gen 1 *would* have were it not for the stuff around Hitomi Chris;
 * Gen 2 still had a spread debut rather than two batches like Tempus;
 * Gamers did have two batches like Tempus, but with far fewer people total;
 * Gen 3 did two batches, but less than a month apart.

+If we consider Gen 0 and Gamers as complete outliers structurally, then Gen 3 is the *only* conventional HoloJP generation to have intentionally debuted in two distinct batches.
 So Tempus being a full gen split into two batches 5 months apart is a half-and-half between what happened with Gamers and what happened with Gen 3.
 Individual elements are precedented, but the combination isn't.

+----- __1019.7__ -----2023-01-05 20:56:25+08:00:

+It's similar and it also isn't in that Niji presumably has its roster of however many talents picked out, and then debuts them with a couple months' delay.
+Whereas what seems to have happened with Tempus is that they must have felt 6 was too many to start off with but they still wanted those 6, and so further emphasised *more* auditions to add in an extra 2.